Jilab-biomechanics/CNN-brain-strains/README.md

 Shaoju Wu, Wei Zhao, Kianoosh Ghaz, and Songbai Ji

 ### Disclaimer:
-The data tool is provided for non-commercial use only and AS IS -- no responsibilities of whatever kind is assumed or implied.
-Please use at your own risk.
+The data tool is provided AS IS and for non-commercial use only.
+Please use at your own risk as no responsibility is assumed or implied.

 ## Prerequisites
 - System: MacOS/ Linux (e.g: Ubuntu 16.04)